cjkrolak/ThermostatSupervisor/README.md

 3. a few other low frequency intermittent issues exist, refer to issues in github repo for details.

 # environment variables required<br/>
-# in Linux, define and then export variables in ~/.profile<br/>
+in Linux, define and then export variables in ~/.profile<br/>
-# in Windows, define env variables in control panel and then re-start IDE<br/>
+in Windows, define env variables in control panel and then re-start IDE<br/>
-'TCC_USERNAME':  username to Honeywell TCC website<br/>
+* 'TCC_USERNAME':  username to Honeywell TCC website
-'TCC_PASSWORD':  password for TCC_USERNAME<br/>
+* 'TCC_PASSWORD':  password for TCC_USERNAME
-'GMAIL_USERNAME': email account to send notifications from<br/>
+* 'GMAIL_USERNAME': email account to send notifications from
-'GMAIL_PASSWORD': password for GMAIL_USERNAME<br/>
+* 'GMAIL_PASSWORD': password for GMAIL_USERNAME

 Supervisor API required methods:<br/>
 **thermostat class:**<br/>